The Tasmanian Government is taking strong action to improve student outcomes.

 What are School Groupings?

-All other Tasmanian schools are now working together in School Groupings.
-School Groupings are a foundational step for schools not yet part of an MSO.
+All Tasmanian schools not in an MSO are working together in a School Grouping.
+School Groupings are laying the foundations for full-system rollout of MSOs.
 They offer many similar benefits to an MSO but don’t have the same structural and governance changes.

 Each School Grouping will sit under the experienced leadership of an Executive Lead.
 Executive Leads will line manage principals across School Groupings, ensuring cohesive, system aligned leadership that supports sustained improvement in every school.